mfwolffe/mfwolffe.github.io/_pages/projects.md

 <p class="roles"><em>Author</em></p>

   <p>
-    This project is an antiwar retrospective on the 20th century, specifically examining the periodicity of greed and hypocrisy sparking global conflict, followed by injustice and hysteria on that same scale, and concluding with fascism.
+    This project is an antiwar retrospective on the 20th century, specifically examining the periodicity of greed and hypocrisy sparking global conflict, followed by injustice and hysteria on that same scale, finally culminating with the rise of fascism.
   </p>
   <p>
-     A 'Pendulum Theory' of human history, expressed in the third law of German philosopher Georg Wilhelm Friedrich Hegel's Dialectic, describes the observation of periodic shifts from thesis to antithesis before finally reaching synthesis.
-In layman's terms, popular mood has a tendency to swing from one extreme to another over time, before eventually coming to rest.
+    German philosopher Georg Wilhelm Friedrich Hegel's Dialectic is characterized by periodic shifts from thesis to antithesis before finally reaching synthesis.
+Marx and Engels extended this concept to describe history in a materialistic sense; in layman's terms, development is propelled by the swinging of popular mood from one extreme to another over time, before eventually coming to rest, waiting for the next spark of momentum.
   </p>
   <p>
-    The project directs viewers/listeners to reflect on the swings of the 20th century and ask themselves, have we as a species ever really reached a synthesis? <em>Is it even possible?</em> If so, is that period doomed to transience?
-Additionally, is gross injustice liminal, or is it perpetual - is our synthesis as a species in actuality those periods of mass suffering, with peace and harmony being an extreme of the arc?
+    The project directs viewers/listeners to reflect on the 'swings' of the 20th century and ask themselves, have we as a species ever really reached a synthesis? <em>Is it even possible?</em> If so, is that period of repose doomed to transience?
 Finally, it asks viewers to examine the world today and consider whether the displacement from synthesis is decreasing as it should, or increasing.
-In other words, are things doomed to get worse?
+Is the dimly flickering light at the end of the tunnel actually an oncoming train?
   </p>

   <p>